openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

             }
         }

     This assigns identity attributes to ephemeral users.
+Missing `user` attribute will result in HTTP 401 Unauthorized response.

-    Alternatively, for attribute type and value mapping, identify the local resource type, attribute, and value:
+    For attribute type and value mapping, identify the local resource type, attribute, and value:

         {